18 Refreshing Mint Recipes

 8. Mint cashew green sauce

-This easy mint green sauce uses a mix of three herbs: mint, parsley and dill.
-The combination of different fresh herbs results in a complex flavor, vibrant green color and a ton of antioxidants and vitamins!
-Added bonus?
-It can be used basically everywhere and tastes delicious.
+This easy mint green sauce uses three herbs: mint, parsley, and dill.
+Combining different fresh herbs results in a complex flavor, vibrant green color, and many antioxidants and vitamins!
+Bonus?
+It can be used everywhere and tastes delicious.

 Top view of a glass jar full of creamy mint sauce made with mint and cashews.